 39. IMAX: “Think big.”

 Although “think big” has been a popular phrase for decades, it describes IMAX theatres perfectly.
 With their large, rounded screens, IMAX makes theatre screens bigger.
 Their slogan is the perfect reflection of their product.
+It doesn’t fall into the famous slogans category but it fits their product like a glove.
+The company represents its mission statement perfectly in this slogan.

 40. Red Lobster: “Seafood differently.”